How to Get More Visitors to Your Site Using Google!

 In the search engines eyes, each link counts as a vote that boosts up the rankings of a page.

-That’s because tons of pages are linking to the page using the link text (aka anchor text) “click here”.
+That’s because tons of pages were linking to the page using the link text (aka anchor text) “click here”.

 So Can’t You Just Buys Tons of Links to Boost Up Rankings?